vietphuongle/log_spotting/README.md

 1. Copy the image to images folder
 2. Add the image name to list_logs.txt
-3. Modidy the number of registered log images
+3. Modify the number of registered log images